ouster/music-rip-convert/README.md

 - Wait for disc to eject
 + Repeat

+*Notes*
+Once that is all done you can manually use Picard Musicbrainz to write the manually curated metadata into the .aiff files as it will be more accurate
+Or you can just do it for the entire collection and clean it up manually but there are 2300+ files to look at ;) and I feel that is more dangerous

 Warning this can take weeks, but there is very little interaction it's just tedious

 ## TODO